anoma/namada/CONTRIBUTING.md

-# Contributing to Anoma
+# Contributing to Namada

-Thank you for the interest in contributing to Anoma!
+Thank you for the interest in contributing to Namada!

 All contributors are expected to follow the [Code of Conduct](CODE_OF_CONDUCT.md).